No1tan1ts3d/dma-ip-descriptive/Readme.md

 #### The changes applied to the files are:

 - Added descriptive comments:
-    - Provideed detailed line-by-line comments to explain what each part of the code does.
+    - Provided detailed line-by-line comments to explain what each part of the code does.

 - Added debug print statements:
     - Inserted printk() (or equivalent) statements where appropriate to help track the flow of execution and debug issues.